ory7/MikVhen/README.md

 You'll need to change the source for your own: time zone, geographic location, payment site, and appointment rate.

-This software does not currently support any integrations like texting or payments.
+This software does not currently support any integrations like texting or payment processing.
+You can link to an existing payment page.

 # HOWTO sketch